venelrene/Assignments/assignment_21/README.md

 Ask the user their name as one question, but store it separately in first and last name  variables.

-As you ask the user their information, create a User object.
+As you ask the user their information, create the Person object.

 After asking each user their information, output the user's age.